Why it matters

 Where the leverage actually comes from

-- Keep prompts role-specific.
+- Keep tasks narrow.